ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Authenticated Identifiers {#authenticated-identifiers}

 Domain-level identifiers that are verified using authentication technologies are referred to as "Authenticated Identifiers".
-See (#authenication-mechanisms) for details about the supported mechanisms.
+See (#authentication-mechanisms) for details about the supported mechanisms.

 ### Author Domain {#author-domain}